zlcoburn/k2-improvements/features/cartographer/SETUP.md

 The instructions and script for doing so can be found [here](./firmware/README.md)

+## Print Mount and spacers for K2

+The mount and spacers required for the cartographer installation have been provided by stranula, and recommended to be printed at a minimum in PETG, but ABS, ASA or any other high glass transition temp filament is recommended.

+The files are provided in the desired printing oritentation, use a setting that you are comfortable with for functional parts with reasonable tolerances

 ## Calibration

 This is much the same as the process detailed [here](https://docs.cartographer3d.com/cartographer-probe/installation-and-setup/installation/calibration#initial-calibration), with only slight adjustments for the oddities of the K2.